Chicken Fried Rice

 scooped out rice, chicken, and veggies on a wooden spoon over the pan.

-Why This Is The Best
+Why This Is The Best Chicken Fried Rice

 labeled ingredients to make chicken fried rice on the wooden board.

-Tips For Ingredient Before Cooking
+Key Ingredient and Notes Before Cooking

 Chicken – you can use boneless, skinless chicken breast or chicken thigh meat.
 Chicken breast meat is more lean but chicken thigh meat is juicier and more flavorful.